 Therapy for Social Anxiety Disorder in My Practice

-It’s important to find a therapist who specializes in treating your symptoms with whom you feel comfortable and who can pull together the best therapy for social phobia for your unique needs.
-Social phobia treatment may involve a combination of approaches tailored to your symptoms and preferences, so you should ask questions about what they might provide.
+It’s important to find a therapist who specializes in treating your symptoms, with whom you feel comfortable, and who can pull together the best therapy for social phobia for your unique needs.
+Social phobia treatment may involve a combination of approaches tailored to your symptoms and preferences, so you should ask questions about what a prospective therapist might provide.
 Progress might take time, so patience and persistence are key.
 However, you should see meaningful and measurable results along the way.
-I also offer therapy for generalized anxiety disorder when symptoms are more broad and treatment for severe anxiety when they are particularly intense.
+I also offer therapy for generalized anxiety disorder when symptoms are more broad, and treatment for severe anxiety when they are particularly intense.

 My Therapeutic Approach

 I would be happy to discuss how my clinical approach might help you reduce your symptoms and what the best therapy for social phobia might be for you, whether or not I will be treating you.
-My integrative approach works well for those who want to combine different techniques or work on other things beyond social anxiety treatment.
-I can provide therapy for social anxiety in couples treatment and with families with older children when one or more people involved suffer from these fears.
-I can also deliver it as part of specialty services such as Fear of Public Speaking.
+My integrative approach works well for those who want to combine different techniques, such as CBT, mindfulness, and ACT, or work on other things beyond social anxiety treatment.
+I can provide therapy for social anxiety in couples treatment and with families with older children when one or more people involved suffer from these fears, and I can also deliver it as part of specialty services such as Fear of Public Speaking and speech anxiety treatment.
+If you’re looking for in-person therapy and you’re not in Massachusetts or New Hampshire, I may be able to help you find a provider.